nt246/NTRES6940-data-science/analysis/lesson16-functions-part2-plus-factors.md

 <br>

 ## Today's learning objectives
-Today, we will first practice writing a few more functions and then we'll discuss how factors work in R.

 By the end of today's class, you should be able to:

 * Describe key features of factor variables in R
 * Manipulate factor levels to improve plots of categorical data
-* Write a simple function to automate a task (we'll practice if there is time)

 <br>
 <br>